skarin7/WebCrawler/README.md

 # WebCrawler
-A  Application to crawl the given URL and its links  and to save the crawled content
+An Application to crawl the given URL and its links  and to save the crawled content